Pocklington: Governance

 Pocklington is under East Riding of Yorkshire Council, a unitary authority.
 The town is part of the Pocklington Provincial Ward and returns three councillors to the council.

-Since 2001, Pocklington has been part of the East Yorkshire Parliamentary Constituency.
-The seat is currently held by Greg Knight for the Conservative Party.
+From 2001 to 2024 Pocklington was part of the East Yorkshire Parliamentary Constituency.
+It became part of the Goole and Pocklington constituency from 2024 onwards.

 Pocklington's Town Council consists of thirteen elected councillors and is responsible for the cemetery, allotments, the Croft play-park and the Arts Centre.
 The Mayor of Pocklington is elected annually by the members of the town council.

 The town council has a policy of naming all new streets using the surnames of the war dead who served at RAF Pocklington.
 This has given rise to the names Strother Close, Waite Close, Garrick Drive, Turnbull Close and Harper Close.
 There is some controversy surrounding the policy as a local resident believes that war heroes from Pocklington and nearby Barmby Moor should also be honoured in this way.